body centered therapy

 BCT sessions begin with talking about your current situation, the reasons you came for a session etc. The rest of the treatment is conducted on a massage table.

-Slow strokes are used to open the energy/communication channels in the body.
-These strokes are listening for where the body is open, and where the body has some information to explore, release or reveal.
+Gentle touch provides a felt sense of safety and opens the energy/communication channels in the body.
+This touch is listening for where the body is open, and where the body has some information to explore, release or reveal.

 The sensations are like a portal that connects you to an amazing richness of your own personal material, wisdom, clarity, understanding and often neglected trauma.
 When there is some stored material that is ready to heal, it can reveal itself through sensations, emotions, visions and insights.
 Neither of us knows what it will lead you to.
 It is like tapping into an untapped well of information that you somehow already knew.
 There is a dormant need that can finally be met which leads to a natural resolution.